Rice’s theorem

 I think it does solve the halting problem, and here’s why.

-halts.
+First, assume code halts.
 Then we’re effectively asking whether this function can halt:

 function ret42() {